abduljaleel-alwli/pdf-extractor/README.md

 This repository contains [brief project name or purpose – e.g., "Product PDF Extractor"], a tool designed to:

 - Extract product images and data from PDF catalogs
-- Save content in organized formats (images, text, or CSV)
+- Save content in organized formats (images, text)
 - Automate tedious manual processes for faster results

 > ✅ Ideal for digital stores, content managers, and product catalog digitization.